 The original statistics looked at the prevalence of mental health problems in English children broken down by age, ethnicity, and social and economic influences.
 However, the relationships between these factors are complex.
-They may be associated with each other as well as with mental health problems.
+They may be associated with each other and mental health problems.

-To help untangle these relationships, NHS Digital conducted new analysis to look at the association between each of these factors and mental health problems, while accounting for the influence of a range of other potentially related things.
+To help untangle these relationships, NHS Digital conducted a new analysis to look at the association between each of these factors and mental health problems while accounting for the influence of a range of other potentially related things.
 This is often referred to as “controlling for” or “adjusting for” these factors.
-This can help us understand the unique influence of a factor on the likelihood of mental health problems, when other variables (like gender or ethnicity) are held constant.
+This can help us understand the unique influence of a factor on the likelihood of mental health problems when other variables (like gender or ethnicity) are held constant.